SSWConsulting/SSW.Rules.Content/rules/tasks-when-you-check-in-code-and-associate-it-to-a-task/rule.md

 ---

 In Scrum you work only on tasks in a Sprint, and the task must belong to a committed PBI.
-As such, when you check-in code in Azure DevOps (was TFS), you should associate it with the task you are working on rather than the PBI.
+As such, when you commit code in Azure DevOps (was TFS), you should associate it with the task you are working on rather than the PBI.

 <!--endintro-->